 - it describes the “what” and calls the “why” (e.g. in the form of goals),

 - it serves as a basis for tenders, offers or contracts,

 - It provides the basis for implementation by one or more contractors.

-In contrast to a Customer Specification, a Requirement Specification has the following characteristics:
+A Requirement Specification has the following characteristics:

 - it is expressed from the point of view of the contractor,